BernardoMG/dev-reTHINK-Hackathon/2nd Challenge.md

  * Creation of a new Group Chat with possibility to invite users to join it

- * Motification about invitation to join a Group Chat with options to accept or reject
+ * Notification about invitation to join a Group Chat with options to accept or reject

  * Send message to group